MareoRaft/prove-math/README.md

 # prove-math
 The next generation of math education ;-)

 I think this will be very engaging for people interested in programming or math, since it poses a number of challenges.
-I am registering an official company name shortly so that contributors can put it on their resume as an internship.
+I am registering an official company name shortly so that contributors can put it on their resume if they wish.

 Project description below!